Leer en Español

 To assemble and bake the lasagna:

-1. In the bottom of a 9-inch x 13-inch baking dish, spread 2 cups meat sauce.
-Arrange a single layer of noodles over the meat sauce (I do 3 full-size noodles lengthwise and then a partial noodle crosswise).
+1. In the bottom of a 9-inch x 13-inch casserole dish, spread 2 cups meat sauce.
+Arrange a single layer of pasta over the meat sauce (I do 3 full-size noodles lengthwise and then a partial noodle crosswise).

 Sauce and noodles layered to make lasagna.